-\Includes only accomplishments during the last fiscal year (July 2021 through June 2022) A major challenge to urban forestry is community buy-in because many residents are concerned about the potential damages to their property, broken sidewalks, and tree litter.
+Includes only accomplishments during the last fiscal year (July 2022 through June 2023) volunteers at planting events.

+A major challenge to urban forestry is community buy-in because many residents are concerned about the potential damages to their property, broken sidewalks, and tree litter.
 To help build community buy-in, LMR will establish a "My Free Tree" program in which residents can receive a free tree, education, and support for three years.
-The goal is to create a group of South Stockton residents to serve as stewards of their local urban forest.
+The goal